 Hearing the word “Home” on the neonatal unit is exciting but can also be daunting.
 Going home with your baby may have been all you have thought about for weeks or even months.
 The reality is going home can be stressful and it is important families feel supported.
 Some babies may go home with complex needs and will require lots of input from health care professionals.
 It can take time to build up trust with new teams and parents can often be left feeling frustrated and confused by the difference in care.

 What to expect from the discharge process

 You may get the opportunity to room in with your baby prior to going home.
 This means you will spend a night or two with your baby in a bedroom which is still on or very close to the neonatal unit.
 This will give you the opportunity to care for your baby overnight but still have the support of the neonatal staff if you feel you need them.

 You may be offered a discharge planning meeting before your baby goes home.
-This will be arranged by the neonatal staff and is a way of bringing together the teams who will be caring for your baby.
+This will be arranged by the neonatal staff and is a way of bringing together the teams who will be helping you care for your baby.
 Some of the people you can expect to be present are: your baby’s consultant; a neonatal nurse; your health visitor; a member of the outreach or community nursing team.
 The meeting is a good opportunity for you to ask questions so it may be worth jotting down anything you can think of before the meeting.
 Questions you may want to ask could include: Who will weigh my baby?
 How will I get my baby’s prescriptions or formula?
 Who do I contact if I am concerned about my baby?
 Remember the purpose of this meeting is to support you to take your baby home and no question is a silly question.

 Going Home on Oxygen